kunhwiko/concepts/how_to_compsci.md

 ##### Database Scalability
 ```
 read problems : as tables grow, it becomes harder to read information that reader needs
-Indexing : allow for short cuts to data by specifying matching values (query by date, age, id)
+Indexing : uses additional memory to maintain a lookup for faster querying (imagine glossary page)
   1) Tree Indexing : Allows us to do fast range queries
   2) Hash Indexing : Allows us to do fast exact queries